Santhosh1015/Inventory_Management_System/README.md

 - **JavaScript (jQuery)**: Used for dynamic content management.

 ## By
-Santhosh R
+- Santhosh R
-karpagam Institue of Technology
+- karpagam Institute of Technology